-Dr. Patrick Maille Professor, History Hamilton Hall 212 Phone: (580) 349-1490 E-mail: pmaille@opsu.edu
+Dr. Charla Lewis Assistant Professor Hamilton Hall 122B Phone: (580) 349-1483

+E-mail: charla.lewis@opsu.edu

 The College of Arts and Education consists of six departments: Behavioral and Social Sciences, Communication, Art, Music, Education, and Health and Physical Education.
 The various departments offer degree programs and course work that help students acquire an appreciation of a broad spectrum of knowledge and values, learn effective communication skills through various media, develop self-expression through the arts, and work toward a wide variety of professional careers.
 The Department of Education shares this foundation, while helping students learn and develop the skills and dispositions necessary to become effective teachers who are competent, caring, and committed.